srvk/SToNE/CUSTOMIZING.md

+##ABOUT

+This document is a good starting point at understanding the codebase.
+###Setting up

+Dependencies: Node, express, socket.io

+    Clone the repository

+Note: If you are using one of the kaldiVM images, the setup is already present in the /node/stone path as a git repository.
+Files
+Configuration files

+    results.json - Entire history of successful experiment results stored in an array of objects format (WER, derivatives, user parameters). user.json - Track the user's state for persistence. knowledgebase.json - Cookbook for different optimizations.
+    port.json - Port numbers on which the server runs. "url" parameter is the public IP of the host OS. data_properties.json - Dataset information (CSLU corpus specific) node_config.sh - File where we keep track of the user parameter values.
+(This file is used by the Kaldi recipe's master_script.sh to apply the optimizations.)

+Code files
+Client

+    index.html - This file creates the Wizard like interface, and has the necessary javascript which loads data from the cookbook, uses socket to log user actions. params.html - This file contains the information about the user parameters and is called from index.html. results.html - Loads the results.json file and displays the training results to the user nicely.
+Also allows selecting parameters from a specific training run (defaults to the last run).

+Server

+    app.js - This is the main server file (written in express).
+It interfaces with the kaldi-recipe by creating a child process.
+The information about the path where kaldi-recipe exists is assumed by this file.
+It uses socket.io to communicate with the client.

+Kaldi recipe

+    Usually, there is a run.sh file to execute the kaldi-recipe.
+For the CSLU corpus, we have changed the run.sh into three different files -

+    master_config.sh - This contains the default user parameters and used as a fallback to node_config.sh (in case, some of the parameter values were not specified - for instance in baseline scenario).

+    master_reset.sh - This script is executed before starting a new training, it cleans the recipe data files to avoid overwriting.

+    master_script.sh - This adds a few things to the run.sh file such as breaking the script into clean functions (this helps with persistency in case the script could not successfully finish or a situation like server crash).
+Additionally, it separates the kaldi script output to stderr stream and writes clean output to stdout stream in the format "<stage>,<step>,<started>" which is interpreted by the app.js file to infer the progress of the training.

 ##CHANGES to make to port stone interface to a new recipe:

 The main script for the web interface is `app.js`.
 You can run the web server by simply typing `nodejs app.js &` from the commandline from the path `/node/stone`.